vmenajr/mongo/atlas_search/README.md

 # Atlas Search Index File
 Recently, I found myself trying to understand how an autocomple index works.
 For example: how do the analyzer and tokenizer interact.
 I decided to go to the source: The index files.

 Now, for obvious reasons, the Atlas Search Index files are not available to me.
-But never fear: [Atlas Local Development is here!](https://www.mongodb.com/blog/post/introducing-local-development-experience-atlas-search-vector-search-atlas-cli)

-That blog post explains everything you need to get started so I won't go over it again.
+But never fear: [Atlas Local Development is here!](https://www.mongodb.com/blog/post/introducing-local-development-experience-atlas-search-vector-search-atlas-cli).
+The blog post explains everything you need to get started so I won't go over it again.
 Instead, let's get to the good stuff.

 ## Setup
-- First, we need to spin up our local test
+First, we need to spin up our local test
 ```console
 atlas deployments setup --type local
 ```

-- Make sure it's up
+Make sure it's up
 ```console
 atlas deployments list && podman ps -a
 ```

-- We need to setup the database with some data.
-Simply running mongosh should connect us.
+We need to seed the database with some data.
+The local deployment defaults make it very easy.
 ```console
 mongosh
 ```

-- And we're just going to add some text to collection `c` in the default database `test`
+And we're just going to add some text to collection `c` in the default database `test`
 ```console
 db.c.insertMany([
   { "name": "The Matrix Revolutions" },